 In 2007, Dr. Pearle performed the first robotic partial knee replacement in the New York region.
 He has now performed thousands of these procedures and is the leading world expert in the use of robotic technology for partial and total knee replacement.

-In addition to his responsibilities at HSS, Dr. Pearle is a team physician for the New York Mets and coordinates care for the minor league affiliates including the Brooklyn Cyclones.
-Dr. Pearle has published more than 150 original manuscripts, and is a prominent national and international speaker on emerging techniques to improve knee surgery.
+In addition to his responsibilities at HSS, Dr. Pearle is a team physician for the New York Mets and the head team physician Rugby United New York, the NYC professional rugby team.
+Dr. Pearle has published almost 200 original manuscripts, and is a prominent national and international speaker on emerging techniques to improve knee surgery.

 Dr. Pearle is a Professor of Weill Cornell Medical College, Cornell University.
 His faculty appointment recognizes Academic Achievement and Scholarship in the area of excellence in Clinical Expertise and Innovation.
 Specifically, this academic achievement recognizes his ongoing research and scholarship, particularly in the field of ACL Reconstruction and Partial Knee Replacement.

 Dr. Pearle has been elected to be a member of the ACL Study Group, an international group of ACL experts who meet biannually to discuss issues and innovations in ACL surgery.
 He holds numerous patents and has developed many novel techniques, as well as devices, for knee surgery.

 Prior to being named Chief of the Sports Medicine Institute at HSS, Dr. Pearle was the Medical Director for HSS Westchester and was instrumental in the development of the facility.
 He remains committed to fostering comprehensive, convenient, and quality care to his community.